wSoltani/syncify/README.md

 ## What is Syncify?

-Syncify is a Spicetify extension for backing up and restoring a user's installed extensions and themes.
+Syncify is a Spicetify extension for backing up and restoring Marketplace extensions, themes, snippets, and preferences.

-It saves the browser `localStorage` entries that Spicetify Marketplace uses to remember installed extensions, snippets, themes, and related preferences.
-The goal is simple: create a backup, restore it later, reload Spotify, and let Marketplace rehydrate the user's extensions and themes.
+It saves the browser `localStorage` entries that Spicetify Marketplace uses to remember installed items, then restores them later and reloads Spotify so Marketplace can rehydrate the setup.

 > This repository contains the **Spicetify extension client only**.
 The Cloudflare Worker backend lives in a separate repository/project.